Niccolo-Rocchi/Niccolo-Rocchi/README.md

 Here's some programming information:
 - :zap: I use to program in Python or R
-- 🔭 I’m currently working on a Causal Discovery library and Data Science projects
+- 🌱 I’m currently learning the awesome Rust
-- 🌱 I’m currently learning the awesome Rust!
+- 🔭 I’m currently working on a Causal Discovery library in Rust and Data Science projects